29 Easy Fourth of July Party Ideas for a Seriously Patriotic Gathering

 These personalized napkins are a clever and inexpensive way for guests to keep track of their drinks.
 How to make them?
 Well, it's as easy as 1, 2, 3.
 Simply use iron-on numbers at the corner of each cocktail napkin and say goodbye to annoying mix-ups.

 Colorful Napkin Holders

 Summer's big hurrah is as casual as they come.
 Skip the fancy decorations and get creative with some basics from the hardware store.
 Here, we use paint-chip strips as napkin rings.
 Simply wrap and tape.

 Dress up drinks with cherry-laced ice cubes and faux fireworks.
 Simply roll red scrapbooking paper around a wooden skewer, then adhere with double-stick tape.
 Use scissors to cut festive fringe.

 Any open basket works to make this easy 4th of July centerpiece.
 Just fill with decorative grass, baseballs, and red and blue croquet balls.
 A few tiny flags add festive flair.

 Use striped lanterns from a crafts store as a festive centerpiece for your 4th of July bash.
 Fit the lantern over a white glass and fill with white blooms.
 Line up a few down a tablescape for a memorable finish.

+Looking for Fourth of July recipes that will please a crowd?
 Delicious baked beans are bound to be a party-time favorite.
 Chop yellow and red tomatoes and place them on top for a yummy touch.